martinsvinicius/martinsvinicius/README.md

 ## Hi, everyone 👋

-I'm an enthusiast of technology, programing and cybersecurity.
+I'm an enthusiast of technology, programming and cybersecurity.
 Lately, I study IT at @IFRN and I'm an intern full stack developer for UNIFACEX.

-17 years old 😄
+17 years old 😎

 Brazilian, RN 🌴